-We assess eligible applications against the assessment criteria including an overall consideration of value with relevant money and compare it to other eligible applications.
+We assess eligible Stage 1 applications against the assessment criteria including an overall consideration of value with relevant money and compare it to other eligible applications.

-The CRC Advisory Committee will assess all eligible Stage 1 applications and make recommendations to the Minister on which applications are suitable for progression to Stage 2.
+We provide advice to the decision maker on which applications are suitable for progression to Stage 2.